Lewis Turco

-Lewis Putnam Turco (born May 2, 1934) is an American poet, teacher, and writer of fiction and non-fiction.
-Turco is an advocate for Formalist poetry (or New Formalism) in the United States.
+Lewis Putnam Turco (May 2, 1934 – September 25, 2024) was an American poet, teacher, and writer of fiction and non-fiction.
+Turco was an advocate for Formalist poetry (or New Formalism) in the United States.

 Life and work

 Turco took a keen interest in poetry as a teenager and after high school, while serving in the U.S. Navy aboard USS Hornet (CV-12), he had work published in various little magazines and quarterlies.
 He graduated from the University of Connecticut in 1959, published his First Poems in 1960, and completed an MA at the University of Iowa in 1962 (at the Iowa Writers' Workshop).
 It was there that he cultivated an interest in formal verse and began, to use his words, "collecting forms."
 Turco collected these forms in the Book of Forms, published in the 1960s, a time when it would seem odd to do so since most poets were writing free verse.